7th (City of London) Battalion, London Regiment: Amiens

 For the opening attack of the Battle of Amiens on 8 August 1918, 174 Bde was given the initial objective of capturing Malard Wood.
 6th and 7th Londons led the assault, with 8th Bn in support.
 The attack proceeded well, but all three battalions became mixed up.
 After reorganization on the first objective, the four companies of 7th Bn went forward and captured the ravine behind, and supplies were brought up by supply tank and dropped by aircraft.
-173 Brigade had been unable to take their objective of Chipilly Eidge, so they took over the Malard Wood line to launch a second attack.
+173 Brigade had been unable to take their objective of Chipilly Ridge, so they took over the Malard Wood line to launch a second attack.
 On 9 August the 7th then made a hastily organised attack with tanks and American troops, which successfully cleared Chipilly Ridge and Gressaire Wood.
 Casualties had been heavy – over two days the 7th lost 300 men – but the results were excellent.
 After the Battle of Amiens, the battalion was reinforced with men from the Staffords and the Lincolns and began to train intensively for mobile warfare.

 The 7th Londons went back into action on 26 August, attacking towards Maricourt.
 The attack was a huge success, but the battalion again suffered heavy casualties from machine-gun and artillery rearguards.
 The 7th had advanced about 1,000 yards and held 'D' Copse, which enabled the neighbouring Australians to sweep up the valley.
 The following day the battalion attacked behind a barrage to take Maricourt.

 The Londons attacked at Épehy on 8 September, finding the opposition stronger than expected and receiving many casualties.
 After a rest, the battalion attacked again in the same area on 18 September, still meeting strong resistance.

 After that, it was withdrawn for rest and reorganisation, returning to the line in early October in the Lens sector.
 Here the enemy had begun to retreat, attacks on 2 and 3 October went well, and thereafter the campaign became a pursuit across the Escaut River.
 When the Armistice came into effect on 11 November, the battalion was at Beloil in Belgium.
 The 7th Londons were then billeted at Péruwelz until demobilisation was completed in June 1919.